Helpful WordPress Plugins for Small Businesses

 Fast fix → check out: YouTube By EmbedPlus Team!

-So there you have it, eight WordPress plugins that’ll make your life a whole lot easier!
+So there you have it, seven WordPress plugins that’ll make your life a whole lot easier!
 If you’re looking for more website optimization tips, check out these posts:

 - Tips to consider before starting a blog